opentox/loael-paper/loael.md

 correlation plot and statistics.
 It should be kept in mind that the aggregation of duplicated measurements into a single median value hides a substantial portion of the experimental variability.
-Correlation analysis shows a significant (p-value < 2.2e-16) correlation between the experimental data in both datasets with r\^2: `r round(median.r.square,2)`, RMSE: 0.59
+Correlation analysis shows a significant (p-value < 2.2e-16) correlation between the experimental data in both datasets with r\^2:
+0.52, RMSE: 0.59

 ![Correlation of median LOAEL values from Nestl<U+FFFD><U+FFFD> and FSVO databases.
 Data with identical values in both databases was removed from